go-faster/oteldb/dev/local/ch-compliance/README.md

 promql-compliance-tester -end 2m -range 1m -config-file promql-test-queries.yml -config-file test-oteldb.yml
 ```

+This will configure tester to check range from T-2m to T-1m.

 ## Notes

 This check was disabled as being broken on latest prometheus reference: